Bira/octopus-carnival/_drafts/dfrpg-adventurers-bard.md

   them power spells.
 This point pool can also be spend on any Bard-Song powers listed with the template.

 - More social power!
-There are more social buffs than just Charisma and Voice, and many of them are in this list.
+There are more social buffs beyond Charisma and Voice, and many of them are in this list.
+Including, yes, a prettier physical appearance.

 - More music power!
 A small set of advantages that make you a better musician or performer.
 This makes you better at using some Bard-Song powers and can also